NuevoFoundation/workshops/content/english/ml-machine-learning/02-simple-linear-regression.md

 \]
 </h1>

-We have been able to correlate **x** and **y** but what about **a** and **b**.
-Lets us recall from above what each value means.
+We have been able to determine what are the values of **x** and **y** but, what about **a** and **b**?
+Let us recall what each of the missing values mean:

 - **a** is the slope or coefficient of the line.
 The **slope** represents the estimated change on the dependent variable, in this case, the **SALARY**.
 - **b** is the intercept or the value of **y** when **x=0**.
 After plotting our data set, you can see that the value for the **SALARY** when the **YEARS OF EXPERIENCE** is 0.

 Hold on for a second?
 If I join the company with no experience, my salary will be 0?
 That doesn't sound right.
-Lets go ahead and figure out what is the actual value.
+Lets go ahead and figure out what is the actual value is.

-Using scikit-learn we can use the linear regression model and find the value of **a** and **b**

-On the Replit window below, lets analyze the code:
+Using scikit-learn we can use the linear regression model and find the value of **a** and **b**.
+On the Replit window below, lets analyze the code

 First, we need to import the data from the CSV file: